dawi9840/cross-platform-tcp-communication-with-qt6-qml/README.md

 # tcp-string-image-transfer-qml
-Implementing TCP communication between two sub-projects, a server-side and a client-side, using Qt6 QML.
-The goal is to transmit strings and JPEG image files.
-The server sends files to the client for display in the QML interface.
+Implementing TCP communication between two sub-projects on different operating systems (OS): a server-side running on Android 12 OS and a client-side on QNX 7.1 OS, using Qt6 QML.
+The goal is to transmit strings and JPEG image files from the server to the client for display in the QML interface.

 # Relationship diagram
 <img src="https://upload.cc/i1/2023/11/01/dSpZwc.png" alt="Relationship diagram" width="85%">